JosiahDelong1/Strongholdr/README.md

 This project falls under the GNU General Public License v3.0

 ## Project status
-Currently working on this as my summer project while I seek employment :|
+Currently working on this in my spare time, unfortunately have not made spare time :|